SimonSchrodi/vscode_remote_debugging/README.md

 # vscode_remote_debugging
 This repository may contain useful scripts for debugging on a remote cluster.

-Note that we are using mamba (we previously used anaconda).
+Note that we are using conda (e.g., mini-forge).
 If you do not want to use it, you can change the corresponding parts.

 ## How to set up once
 0. Clone this repository into your current working repository, i.e., where you code cool stuff.